smn/richmond/README.md

 Webapp Workers
 --------------

-Richmond uses [Celery][celery], the distributed task queue.
+Vumi uses [Celery][celery], the distributed task queue.
 The main Django process only registers when an SMS is received,sent or when a delivery report is received.
 The real work is done by the Celery workers.

 Start the Celery worker via `manage.py`: